Taweilo/Credit_Line_Increase_Model/README.md

 ##### **AUC ROC**

-The AUC ( Area under the curve) ROC ( Receiver operating curve) curve assists in the performance measurement, one of the most important evaluation metrics to calibrate the classification model's performance.
-In short, the higher the AUC, the better the model can predict the next delinquent.
+The AUC (Area Under the Curve) for the ROC (Receiver Operating Characterstic) curve assists in the performance measurement, one of the most important evaluation metrics to calibrate the classification model's performance.
+In short, the higher the AUC, the better the model can predict the next delinquent paymemt.

 ![Iteration Plot - 1](https://user-images.githubusercontent.com/111590512/186211589-bea9419e-0285-4fd0-8ab4-b4d28db0d2c3.png)